RachelLi1024/CrowdCounting-master/README.md

-A project use class media.FaceDetector android.
+A project uses class andriod.media.FaceDetector android.
 Not  OpenCV or Luxand FaceSDK.